rgregg/community/STEERING-COMMITTEE.md

 1. Act as the final escalation point and decider for any disputes, issues, clarifications, or escalations within the project scope.

+## IP Ownership

+As a Google project, Knative's trademark enforcement is handled by Google.
+Steering is empowered to make decisions about what is and isn't approriate use of the trademarks and additional IP, but does not have the authority to change the ownership of the Knative IP.

 ## Delegated authority

-KSC may choose to delegate its authority to other committees as-needed.
+Steering may choose to delegate its authority to other committees or workgroups as-needed.
 The committee currently recognizes this delegated authority for:

-- Technical guidance is delegated to the
-  [Technical Oversight Committee](./TECH-OVERSIGHT-COMMITTEE.md).
+- Technical guidance for the project is delegated to the [Technical Oversight Committee](./TECH-OVERSIGHT-COMMITTEE.md).

 ## Committee Meetings

-KSC meets every two weeks, or as-needed.
+Steering meets weekly, or as-needed.
 Meetings are held online.

 Given the private nature of many of these discussions (e.g. privacy, private emails to the committee, code of conduct violations, escalations, disputes between members, security reports, etc.) meetings are held in private.

-Meeting notes are available to members of the knative-dev mailing list (link to be added).
+Once a month, a public Steering meeting will be held to provide visibility into the project leadership and answer community questions.

-Questions and proposals for changes to governance are posted as issues in the [docs repo](https://github.com/knative/docs), and the KSC invites your feedback there.
+Questions and proposals for changes to governance should be posted as issues in the [community repo](https://github.com/knative/community).
+Steering invites your feedback there.
 See [Getting in touch](#getting-in-touch) for other options.

 ## Committee members

-Seats on the Steering Committee are held by an organization, not by the individual.
+Seats on Steering are held by an organization, not by the individual.

 The committee was created as the project was in its infancy, in order to tackle governance and overall project strategy.
 Because of the nature of the project